 Milton is a big soppy boy who, despite not having a destructive bone in his body, has been known to empty the bin all over the floor.

 And Ellie, lets us know about their Maggie::

 Maggie is a great big hairy bear of a dog who will give you a hand shake for a carrot, and do anything for a piece of cheese!

-Jacqueline, Owner of Rocco:
+Toby, Owner of Agnes